aditya-karampudi/yolov2-detection/README.md

         o	Download cudnn by registering in nvidia: https://developer.nvidia.com/rdp/cudnn-download o	Instructions to install cudnn: http://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html

 ### Now let’s build darknet for Non-GPU:

-    	Go to C:\Users\mohanaditya\darknet\build\darknet (replace with your path), double-click on darknet_no_gpu.sln This should open Microsoft visual studio and in menu bar set x64 and Release and then select Build in menu bar and click Build darknet.

-    	We have to copy few files in new paths so that darknet will pick them while executing:

-    	Copy the file opencv_world320.dll and opencv_ffmpeg320_64.dll which are present in C:\opencv_3.0\opencv\build\x64\vc14\bin and paste them in C:\Users\mohanaditya\darknet\build\darknet\x64\ (replace with your path).
-Basically the two open_cv files should be present in the folder where darknet.exe is present.

-### Now let’s build darknet for Non-GPU: